Skip to main content

 • General coding principles - Don’t Repeat Yourself: keep your code DRY. - Avoid excessive use of conditional statements; your functions should be doing the minimum possible for maximum effect. - Consider polymorphism and the single responsibility principle when viable. - KISS: keep it short and simple.

-For detailed information about contributing to IATI tools maintained by the IATI Technical Team, please review the CONTRIBUTING.rst files for the repository you wish to work with.
+For detailed information about contributing to IATI tools maintained by the IATI Secretariat, please review the CONTRIBUTING.rst files for the repository you wish to work with.

 Contributing to IATI tools managed by external vendors

-For contributions to IATI tools that are not directly managed by the IATI Technical Team, please refer to the vendor’s contribution guidelines.
+For contributions to IATI tools that are not directly managed by the IATI Secretariat, please refer to the vendor’s contribution guidelines.
 These tools include d-portal.

 Useful links